gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-publicmodels-Commit-gij-self-managed.md

 # Methods
 ## getAuthor()
-Returns commit author, e.g. "John Smith"
+Returns the commit author, e.g. "John Smith"

 ## getBranches()
-Returns list of branches the git commit belongs to.
+Returns the list of branches the git commit belongs to.

 ## getCommitId()
-Returns git commit id, e.g. "34efa20372f0e2f0c9b705aacc57d7ad82e01426"
+Returns the git commit id, e.g. "34efa20372f0e2f0c9b705aacc57d7ad82e01426"

 ## getDate()
-Returns git commit date in ISO format using timezone of the current user, e.g. "2022-07-15T00:20:58+0000"
+Returns the git commit date in ISO format using timezone of the current user, e.g. "2022-07-15T00:20:58+0000"

 ## getFiles()
-Returns files changed in the git commit.
+Returns the files changed in the git commit.

 ## getMessage()
-Returns git commit message.
+Returns the git commit message.

 ## getNotes()
-Returns notes of the git commit, where a map key is a note namespace, a map value is a note message.
+Returns the notes of the git commit; where a map key is a note namespace and a map value is a note message.